Will My Pre-Existing Condition Affect My Car Accident Claim in Pennsylvania?

 Rubin, Glickman, Steinberg & Gifford P.C.

-Will My Pre-Existing Condition Affect My Car Accident Claim in Pennsylvania?
-An injury or illness that occurs prior to an insurance claim or personal injury lawsuit in Pennsylvania is referred to as a pre-existing condition.
-Having a pre-existing injury can restrict the amount of money an insurance company will pay out or what a jury will award in a lawsuit.
+Will My Pre Existing Condition Affect My Car Accident Claim in Pennsylvania An injury or illness that occurs prior to an insurance claim or personal injury lawsuit in Pennsylvania is referred to as a pre-existing condition.
+Having a pre-existing injury can restrict the amount of money an insurance company will pay out or what a jury will award in a lawsuit, making it crucial for an accident victim to disclose all relevant information.
 Specifically, insurance companies will often claim that any injuries or damage a claimant suffers is due to the patient’s pre-existing condition instead of the accident in question.

 A personal injury attorney is essential if there is any chance that your insurance claim may be denied due to a pre-existing condition.
 The Pennsylvania injury lawyers at Rubin, Glickman, Steinberg, & Gifford help victims with pre-existing conditions obtain maximum compensation.
 As for now, here is some valuable information on pre-existing conditions, laws, and insurance, which you should find helpful as your situation progresses.

 If someone has been injured in an accident, they should always be honest with their injury attorney about any preexisting conditions.
+Providing a thorough medical history is essential to ensure that all pre-existing conditions are disclosed and properly documented.
 A victim’s chances of obtaining a fair settlement can be diminished without adequate disclosure of these conditions.

 It is essential to disclose injuries, particularly when a new injury affects the same areas or presents similar complications as an old injury; otherwise, a claim may be compromised.
 Victims are advised to disclose all pre-existing injuries and to work with doctors to establish the extent to which the accident aggravated them.